ryanschwitzer/stock_analysis_program/README.md

 ## About the Project

+I decided to take the idea of the project and complete it from scratch to maximize my learning.
+I did not use Juypter, it was done in VS Studio.
 This project showcases my Python skills and data science knowledge, leveraging libraries like `yfinance`, `pandas`, and `matplotlib`.
 Perfect for anyone looking to quickly analyze stock data and make informed decisions.